Technology

 To use the third function written above each key

-To use options for DRAW command while using GRAPH.
+To use options for the DRAW command while using GRAPH.

 Function Keys Usage

-• Secondary Functions: the functions written above keys, they are accessible after using 2nd Example: to take cos inverse, press 2nd + cos.
+• Secondary Functions: the functions written above keys are accessible after using the 2nd Example: to take cos inverse, press 2nd + cos.

-• Pressing 2nd key toggles all functions to secondary functions above each key.
+• Pressing the 2nd key toggles all functions to secondary functions above each key.

-• Alpha (tertiary) functions: these are the functions written above keys with same color as alpha key.
+• Alpha (Tertiary) Functions: These are the functions written above the keys in the same color as the alpha key.

-• These functionsallow user to add special symbols and SOLVE shortcut menus.
-Example: to use letter A, press alpha + math.
+• These functions allow users to add special symbols and SOLVE shortcut menus.
+For example, to use the letter A, press alpha + math.

-• To add a series of alphabetical characters use 2nd + A-Lock.
-This functions enables multiple entries of alphabetical letters.
+• To add a series of alphabetical characters, use 2nd + A-Lock.
+This function enables multiple entries of alphabetical letters.
 Pressing alpha again will disengage the function.

 Home Screen Usage

-The home screen has two parts, right and left the left part displays entered expressions and right part displays answers.
+The home screen has two parts: right and left.
+The left part displays entered expressions, and the right part displays answers.

-The home screen will display the current characters used in expression and history of previous expressions.
-Press ˄ and ˅ to see history of previous calculations.
+The home screen will display the current characters used in the expression and the history of previous expressions.
+Press ˄ and ˅ to see the history of previous calculations.

 Example: